 Escalator 1 km long, though not entirely, but in pieces

-Throughout the city you can find such fences
+Throughout the city you can find such fences.

 Construction does not stop for a minute

-Residential high-rise building
+Residential multi-storey building

 Old and not aesthetic high-rise buildings

-There are in Hong Kong and such houses
+There are such houses in Hong Kong

-Light show in hong kong
+Light show in Hong Kong

-Fish Market - buy the perfect pet for cramped conditions
+Fish Market - Buy the perfect pet for cramped conditions

-Bamboo forests are still used.
+Bamboo forests are still used today

-Swimming in the human stream
+Swimming in the flow of people

 People and signs and nothing more